Functions

 Patterns:

-• rgb(red: long, green: long, blue: long)
+• rgb(red: long, green: long, blue: long, alpha: long = 255)

 Return Type: Color

 Returns a RGB color from the given red, green and blue parameters.
+Alpha values can be added optionally, but these only take affect in certain situations, like text display backgrounds.

 Examples: